 AWS splits its cloud pricing benefits into three categories.
 The first, is Pay as you Go.
 They compare this to the way that you pay for your utilities.
 You pay only for the services that you use, and when you use them.
 This diagram shows how they compare the cost of on-premises to using AWS, complete with the added costs of underutilization.

 AWS’s next tool is Reserved Capacity.
 This is a common cloud concept, and means that if you know you’re going to need a certain amount of compute or storage for example, you can reserve this ahead of time, and slash your costs.
 This could save you as much as 75% over the on-demand pricing, a great way to reduce costs on AWS.

 Lastly, AWS offers Volume-based Discounts based on economies of scale.
 For something like storage when looking at Amazon S3 pricing, for example, the more you use, the less you’ll pay for each GB.
 Up to 50TB of storage is 0.023 GB/month, while 500TB+ will reduce the cost to 0.021 GB/month.
-These can really add up.
-The AWS pricing calculator can be used to estimate AWS cloud pricing ahead of time.
+These can really add up, so be sure that you do AWS cost optimization.

 Google GCP Cloud Pricing & Costs Explained

 Google Cloud pricing is also built around a pay-as-you-go model, and promises no activation or termination fees.
 On top of this, your Google Cloud cost can be considered alongside the following added cost benefits:

 Preemptible VM Instances: If your workloads don’t need steady availability, such as background processes for data management for example, set them up to be interrupted where necessary, and save up to 79%.

 Per-second billing: With Google Cloud VM pricing, you really pay for exactly what you use, by the second – and no further.